DanteLore/dantelore/hugo/content/about/index.md

 customCSS: ["/css/life.css"]
 ---

 Hi, I'm Dan.
-I run Data teams for a living and I'm a huge fan of all things data-driven.
+I run big software teams for a living and I'm a huge fan of all things data-driven.
 I'm equally excited about the everyday things data can do for you, like telling you how many products you sold last month or how much money you spent on widgets last quarter, as I am about the 'clever' stuff like machine learning and AI.